 Shaq in the paint was simply unfair.
 It was bully-ball at its finest.
 No player wanted to find themselves up against the basketball star at the rim.

-Even among fellow 7-footers, O’Neal’s size stood out, especially his shoes.
+Even among fellow 7-footers, O'Neal's size stood out, especially Shaq's shoe size.

 Having such large feet means O'Neal can't just walk into a department store and leave with a few pairs of shoes.
 Instead, O'Neal had to custom order kicks just to find some basketball shoes in his size.

-Unlike the typical basketball shoes produced by Nike and Adidas, O’Neal ensured his shoes were affordable by the masses due to the struggle he endured trying to find shoes that fit him while growing up.
+Unlike the typical basketball shoes produced by Nike, Air Jordan and Adidas, the NBA Hall of Famer ensured his shoes were affordable by the masses due to the struggle he endured trying to find shoes that fit him while growing up.

-He later signed a deal with Dunkman, selling his discount shoes at retailers across the globe.
+The former NBA player later signed a deal with Dunkman, selling his discount sneakers at retailers across the globe, including Walmart, which uses his signature dunk as a logo.

 Shaquille O'Neal was a high school basketball phenom and played his college basketball at LSU.

-Shaq spent four years in Orlando before joining the Los Angeles Lakers, where he’d win three of his four NBA titles alongside Kobe Bryant.
+Shaq spent four years of his NBA career in Orlando before joining the Los Angeles Lakers, where he'd win three of his four NBA titles alongside Kobe Bryant.
 He also won the league MVP award in 1999-2000 after averaging 29.7 points and 13.6 rebounds.
-O’Neal played in LA until 2004 before joining the Miami Heat, where he won his fourth ring.
+O'Neal played in LA until 2004 before joining the Miami Heat, where he won his fourth ring.

 After his stint with the Heat, O'Neal floated around the league, playing for the likes of the Boston Celtics, Phoenix Suns, and Cleveland Cavaliers.